How to block pornography and violence sites with MikroTik?

 Disadvantages of Lumiun DNS

-• Does not have complete documentation
+• Does not have a complete documentation

-• It is in the testing phase
+• Is in the testing phase

-Step 1: Access the Firewall
+Step 1: Access the firewall

-• In the “Chain” field select the “input” option.
+• In the "Chain" field select the "Input" option.

 • In the “Protocol” field select the “UDP” option.

 • In the “Dist.
-Port” enter the UDP port number “53”.
+Port” field inform the UDP port number “53”.

 • In the "Action" field select the "Drop" option.

-• Click on the “Apply” and “Ok” buttons respectively.
+• Click on the "Apply" and "OK" buttons respectively.

 Step 3: Rule to block external queries via TCP

-NAT redirection
+NAT redirect

-Step 2: Adding new NAT rule
+Step 2: adding new NAT rule

-• In the “Chain” field select the “dstnat” option
+• In the “Chain” field select the “Dstnat” option

-• In the “Protocol” field select “udp”
+• In the “Protocol” field select “UDP”

-• In the “Std.
-Port” enter port “53”
+• In the “dst.
+Port” field inform the door “53”

-• In the “Action” field select the “redirect” option
+• In the "Action" field select the "Redirect" option

 What is the best solution for my network?